wooldox/wolf-game/README.md

 #### `npm run prettier-format`

-Format your code.
+Format the code.

 #### `npm run prettier-watch`

-Format your code in watch mode, waiting for file changes.
+Format the code in watch mode, waiting for file changes.